Dreamscent/Dreamscent.github.io/_posts/2021-04-01-Certified-Red-Team-Operator-Review.md

 ## Final words

 Overall, I think this is by far one of the best courses I have ever done, as well as the most fun(and sometimes frustrating).
-It's cost may seem high at first compared to the offerings from Pentesteracademy, but don't forget that the learning provided here is akin to both CRTP and CRTE combined(at least from what I see in the syllabus).
+It's cost may seem high at first compared to the offerings from Pentesteracademy, but don't forget that the learning and amount of content provided here is akin to both CRTP and CRTE combined(at least from what I see in the syllabus).